Liquid biopsy: Mechanism

 Liquid biopsies can detect changes in tumor burden months or years before conventional imaging tests can, making them suitable for early tumor detection, monitoring, and detection of resistance mutations.
 The increase in the adoption of NGS in various research fields, advancement in NGS, and increase in the adoption of personalized medicine are expected to drive growth in the global liquid biopsy market.

 Clinical application

+In cancer, liquid biopsy can be used for either multi-cancer screening tests, when solid tumor biopsies are not possible, to compare different treatments as part of clinical trials, to inform decisions for doctors/patients on which precision medicine treatment to select, and for minimal residual disease detection (disease monitoring).
+Liquid biopsy of circulating tumor DNA for EGFR-mutated lung cancer is approved by the FDA.

 The CellSearch method for enumeration of circulating tumor cells in metastatic breast, metastatic colon, and metastatic prostate cancer has been validated and approved by the FDA as a useful prognostic method.

-Liquid biopsy for analysis of ctDNA for EGFR-mutated lung cancer is approved by the FDA.